Your insecurity in relationships is not caused by how a man sees you but by how you see yourself.

 Let go of those self-destructive thoughts in your head that were fed by the negative comments said about you by your critics.
 They are false.

-While you can´t control what other people will say about you and how they will respond to you, you can control how to respond to them.
+While you can´t control what other people will say about you and how they will respond to you, you can control how to NOT let their negativity affect you.
+Easier said than done, yes, but certainly doable.

 What is your baggage?